 Entrants grant permission to CLCC and DEEP to publish their work, in whole or in part, for any CLCC and/or DEEP purpose, including, but not limited to, CLCC website, publications and promotions, DEEP Connecticut Wildlife magazine publication, and DEEP Annual Report with credit to the photographer but no further compensation.

 CLCC and DEEP encourage photographs that show people using open space protected by an OSWA grant.
 If submitted photographs include identifiable faces of people, entrants must include an additional signed Photograph Authorization and Release from such subjects or their parent/legal guardian.
 The release forms are available for download here or at the bottom of this page.

 - The Contest is open only to amateur photographers (less than 50% of principal income is from the sale of photographs or providing photographic services).

 - Photographs must be taken on OSWA properties.

 - Entries are limited to a total of three photographs per photographer.

-- All submitted photographs must be 2 MB minimum (1280 x 960 pixels minimum), in a .giff, .jpg, or .png format accompanied by the photographer’s name and address, date the photo was taken, and description of the photograph (location and any story about the photo).
-Winning photos will be displayed during the 2019 Connecticut Land Conservation Conference.
+- All submitted image files must be smaller than15 MB minimum .jpg or .png format accompanied by the photographer's name and address, date the photo was taken, and description of the photograph (location and any story about the photo).
+Winning photos will be displayed during the 2020 Connecticut Land Conservation Conference

 - By submitting a photograph, you warrant and represent that each photograph you submit is your own original work to which you alone own the copyright.
 It is the legal responsibility of the entrant, and not CLCC or DEEP, to ensure that they comply with these ownership and copyright requirements and that they own the rights to reproduction of their images without violating the rights of any third party.
 Entrants who do not fulfill these criteria will be deemed ineligible and disqualified.